 - Carry your University ID Card – (if allocated one) with you at all times when at the University, and return it to your University manager at the end of your engagement.
 This will only be activated for the period of your engagement.
-If you need an ID card, please fill in the access form (Word - 76KB) or contact 0121 415 9000.
+If you need an ID card, please visit the ID cards page.

 - Use of IT facilities – please refer to theUniversity’s IT policies and codes of practice for information in relation to the use of these facilities.